Channels of the Hawaiian Islands: Kaiwi Channel

 The Kaiwi Channel (also known as the Molokai Channel) separates the islands of Oʻahu and Molokaʻi, and is 26 mi wide.
 Maximum depth is 2300 ft.
 Ka Iwi means "the bone."
 There are annual paddleboarding and outrigger canoe paddling contests which traverse this channel; swimming the channel is one of the seven challenges in the Oceans Seven open water swimming series.

 Kalohi Channel

 The Kalohi Channel is the stretch of water separating Lānaʻi and Molokaʻi.
 Depth of water in this channel is about 260 ft and width is 9.3 mi.
 This is one of the less treacherous channels between islands in the archipelago, although strong winds and choppy sea conditions are frequent.
-Kalolohia Beach on the Lānaʻi coast is also known as "Shipwreck Beach" because of a wreck on the reef there.
+Kaiolohia Beach on the Lānaʻi coast is also known as "Shipwreck Beach" because of a wreck on the reef there.
 Kalohi means "the slowness."

 Pailolo Channel

 The Pailolo Channel separates the islands of Molokaʻi and Maui.
 Some 8.4 mi at its narrowest, it is one of the windiest and roughest in the Hawaiian Islands.